 What to Expect at Hotels

-Disney World is not accepting new hotel reservations (unless you are a Disney Vacation Club member).
-Also, only select hotels have reopened.
-If you have an existing reservation, you’ll need to rebook your hotel stay.
+When it first reopened, Disney World was not accepting new hotel reservations (except for Disney Vacation Club members).
+You can now make reservations at select hotels.
 Some other things you should know about staying on property during the pandemic:

 - Use Online Check-In: Disney is urging guests to bypass the front desk altogether and use its nifty Online Check-In Service.
 By going online or using the My Disney Experience app, you will receive a notification when your room is ready for occupancy.